womogenes/6.205_final_proj/README.md

 ### Tests

 Tests live in `sim/cpu`.
 Decoder is `sim/cpu/test_decoder.py` and runs a bunch of instructions/verifies their outputs.
 Test cases are auto-generated and the code used to auto-generate them was written by an LLM.
 Execute state tests are in `/sim/cpu/test_execute.py` and operate similiarly.

+### C code

+Lives in `sw/` for now.
+Currently working on documenting the compilation process to go from C to RISC-V machine code runnable by the CPU.
+Simulator lives in `sim/cpu_picorv/test_cpu_picorv.py`.